zhenrong-wang/co2/README.md

 ### 3.1.2 Build Guide

 1. Use git to clone this code: `git clone https://github.com/zhenrong-wang/co2.git`
-2. Build command example: `gcc co2-prop.c -o my-co2.exe -lm`
+2. Build command example: `gcc *.c -o my-co2.exe -lm`

 **Note**: the `-lm` may not be valid for Windows or macOS.
 It is necessary for GNU/Linux distros.